Binary blob: Problems

-There are a number of reasons why binary blobs can be problematic.
+There are a number of reasons why executable binary blobs can be problematic.

 Firstly, their precise operation cannot be known and bugs cannot be detected by auditing source code; bugs are frequently only diagnosed by painstaking investigation when a system begins to behave unexpectedly.
 Such undetected bugs may also silently expose users and systems to security hazards.
 The fitness for purpose of the driver thus cannot be checked, and even if a bug is found there is no easy way to fix it.

 Secondly, as the source code is not available, the driver cannot be readily improved by its users, cannot be ported to architectures not originally supported, nor adapted to operate for slight variants of the hardware or updated it to be workable in new kernels having the changed API and architecture.

 Thirdly, using this software would force users to trust vendors or third parties not to put backdoors, spyware or malicious code into the blob.
 As well, the hardware vendor can decide not to support a given operating system, abandon driver maintenance at any time, or, in the event the company goes out of business, leave the driver completely unsupported.

 Finally, binary blobs can be seen as drawing a line between the portion of the community that believes in free software ideals, rejecting proprietary software, and the portion that sees open source as desirable for purely technical reasons, often lacking a strong opposition to binary blobs "as long as they work".
 This fragmentation, and the acceptance of a growing number of proprietary components into Linux, is seen as weakening the ability of the community to resist the trend of manufacturers to increasingly refuse to provide documentation for their binaries.